ernstki/autokey-config/README.md

 version of [AutoKey][wp], which means Python 3.<sup>\*</sup>

-I installed this version of AutoKey with `pip3 install autokey` rather than using the (for example) Ubuntu-supplied version, or a PPA, because of problems with the clipboard functions on newer distros, namely elementaryOS Loki, based on Ubuntu 16.04 (Xenial).
+I installed this version of AutoKey with `pip3 install autokey` rather than using the distro-supplied version, or a PPA, because of problems I had with the [clipboard functions][clip] on newer distros, namely elementaryOS Loki, based on Ubuntu 16.04 (Xenial).

 <sup>\*</sup>_There's an abandoned copy of my old Python 2.x-compatible AutoKey